MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 4. **Testing & Optimization**
    - Wrote unit and integration tests with **Jest** and **Cypress**.
    - Optimized performance for mobile and slow networks.

+   -  **Page & Routing Architecture**
+   - Used Gatsby’s `createPages` to generate hundreds of category and post pages from CMS content.
+   - Implemented React Router for clean URL structures and in-app routing between views.

+2. **Frontend Engineering**
+   - Built submenu and filter components in **React** with accessibility and responsiveness in mind.
+   - Used **Tailwind CSS** for fast UI prototyping and consistent design tokens.

+3. **Backend & Data Layer**
+   - Extended WordPress with custom fields and synced it to a **Postgres** schema.
+   - Wrote GraphQL queries to fetch categorized content efficiently and support filtering UI.

+4. **State Management Strategy**
+   - Local state for interactive elements (e.g. submenu toggle, filter chips).
+   - Derived state for current route context and active filters.
+   - Server-synced state for dynamic content via GraphQL.

+5. **Testing & CI**
+   - Covered UI interactions and edge cases with **Jest** unit tests.
+   - Wrote integration tests using **Cypress** to ensure routing and data hydration worked across devices.

 ---